-Rodgers had two carries for five yards while securing both of his pass targets for 23 yards Thursday against the Broncos.
+Rodgers had eight carries for 15 yards, but failed to catch either of his two pass targets Thursday against the Browns.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|